 Otten EJ.
 Venomous animal injuries.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 55.

-Varney SM.
-Bites and stings.
-In: Markovchick VJ, Pons PT, Bakes KM, Buchanan JA, eds.
+Varney SM, Ahmed S. Bites and stings.
+In: Bakes KM, Buchanan JA, Moreira ME, Byyny R, Pons PT, eds.
 Emergency Medicine Secrets.
-6th ed.
-Philadelphia, PA: Elsevier; 2016:chap 72.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 73.